 Week One at Infusio was not what I expected.

-It’s true, it did bring up some old feelings about high school.
-You can probably guess that I wasn’t captain of the cheerleading squad.
+It's true, it brought up old feelings about high school.
+You can guess I wasn't captain of the cheerleading squad.
 I was an outsider.
 In high school, I was a cross between Ally Sheedy in the Breakfast Club and Winona Ryder in Beetlejuice.
-(My high school experience is a long, tragic story that I needn’t go into here.)
+(My high school experience is a long, tragic story I needn't go into here.)
 So yes, these women sort of made me feel a little like I was in high school or like they felt like they were in high school.
-They really were in their own world and while I am so happy they felt well enough to party, I’m not happy that I was subjected to their raucous behavior all week.
+They were in their own world and while I am so happy they felt well enough to party, I'm not happy that they subjected me to their raucous behavior all week.

 Space - Noise - Communication

 Infusio is expensive, but you get what you pay for.
 They stack treatments on top of one another and your daily schedule feels fast paced.
 The IV Lounge is designed to be a soothing, relaxing environment, but it's not.
 It's become a jovial, fun filled, cafeteria-like environment.
 At times, the nurse, his assistant, and the host all seemed a tad overwhelmed.
 There have been several Infusio people walking around talking to patients.
 No one talked to me, but I also probably didn't appear welcoming.
 I've felt achy and headachy almost all week.
 Business people, who look like investors, have frequently come in to tour the facilities; I sort of felt like I was on display.
 Communications are friendly, but information is sparse.
 If you don't ask, you won't know what they're injecting you with.
 They're not secretive, they just don't offer that information unless you ask.